Boreas09/alexandria-docs/src/alexandria_encoding/alexandria_encoding-base64-Encoder.md

 # Encoder

-Generic trait for encoding data into Base64 formatThis trait provides a common interface for encoding various data types into Base64 representation, which is widely used for encoding binary data in text-based formats and data transmission.  # Type Parameters * `T` - The input data type to be encoded
+Generic trait for encoding data into Base64 formatThis trait provides a common interface for encoding various data types into Base64 representation, which is widely used for encoding binary data in text-based formats and data transmission.

+#### Arguments

+- `T` - The input data type to be encoded

 Fully qualified path: `alexandria_encoding::base64::Encoder`